G\'acs-Ku\v{c}era's Theorem Revisited by Levin: Levin's approach

 \section{Levin's approach}

 However, this plan does not work: as found in~\cite{BHPS2013}, this generalized statement is not true.
 Levin~\cite{levin-this} found a way to overcome these difficulties by using a less general statement.
-Namely, he made the following three observations\footnote{We first provide them in a simplified form that is enough for G\'{a}cs--Ku\v{c}era theorem; see the next section for discussion.} (Propositions~\ref{prop:rounding}--\ref{prop:image}):
+Namely, he made the following three observations\footnote{We first provide them in a simplified form that is enough for the Kučera--Gács theorem; see the next section for discussion.} (Propositions~\ref{prop:rounding}--\ref{prop:image}):

 \begin{proposition} There exists a maximal \textup(up to $O(1)$-factor\textup) lower semicomputable semimeasure whose values are finite binary fractions having at most $2n+O(1)$ bits for strings of length $n$. \end{proposition}